 How many platforms are you currently selling products on?
-Let's say you sell custom made scarves.
+One?
+Three?
+Ten?

-Do you have your own website?
-Are you selling on places like Amazon or Easy?
 In a world filled with multi-platform companies, it's hard to keep up with competition if you don't expand to where your customers hang out the most.
-However, what is one of the spots online that people spend the most time?
-After all, you can't expect customers to linger on your website all day.
+So, what's one of the spots online that people spend the most time?

 That's right, it's Facebook.

 In fact, Facebook users spend an average of 20+ minutes per day on the popular social network.

 That's quite a bit of time considering this happens on a daily basis.
 Not to mention, many of us can think of our personal experiences of spending way too much time clicking on links and liking posts on Facebook throughout the workday.

 Therefore, it's time to take advantage of Facebook as a selling platform – well not a fully fledged one like Shopify – but we're here to show you how to do it.

 If you aren't already aware, you have the ability to create a Facebook shop page and directly sell items to your followers.

 The question is: how do you get all set up?